 - While not essential for the position, knowledge and experience in using modern statistical tools (e.g. GLMMs), and/or machine learning techniques (e.g. ANNs, classifiers), and/or agent-based modeling methods, and/or mathematical modeling approaches is a plus.

 The successful candidate will be expected to fulfill the following essential functions:

 - Lead the preparation, execution, and analysis of the experimental portion of the project in collaboration with the research group of Dr. James Waters.

 - Contribute to or lead lab publications, conference submissions, as well as grant proposals.

 - Act as a mentor to diverse and ambitious students in the SwarmLab and the laboratories of the other teams involved in the project, as well as collaborate effectively with colleagues and support staff.

 - Through mentorship and strategic planning with the PI, develop additional skills and experience valuable to long-term career goals.

 While the functions of the successful candidate will be primarily focused on the goals of the NSF-funded research project, there will be opportunities to develop independent projects as well as participate in other ongoing lab initiatives.

-The lab is part of the Federated Department of Biological Sciences, which spans Rutgers University–Newark and NJIT.
+The SwarmLab is part of the Department of Biological Sciences at NJIT.
 Located in NJIT’s urban campus in Newark, the lab is part of a vibrant and active research department, with strengths in ecology, systematics, animal behavior, functional morphology, as well as cellular and neurobiology.
-In addition, NJIT has strong research groups in engineering, computer science, and mathematics, and is situated in the very academically-dense New York City metro area, with universities like Columbia, NYU, CUNY, Rockefeller, Princeton, and more within an hour range.
+In addition, NJIT has strong research groups in engineering, computer science, and mathematics, and is situated in the very academically-dense New York City metro area, with universities like Columbia, NYU, CUNY, Rockefeller, Princeton, Rutgers, and more within an hour range.